 Gurney’s Montauk Resort, Montauk (Long Island)

-Floor-to-ceiling windows look out at the Atlantic Ocean from Gurney’s Montauk Resort’s world-famous filtered seawater pool.
+Floor-to-ceiling windows look out at the Atlantic Ocean from Gurney’s Montauk Resort’s world-famous filtered seawater spa.
 It’s a stunning site that’s great for relaxing with the family or for an ideal couples getaway with a best-in-class spa.
-The hotel features a Scarpetta restaurant for delicious Italian specialties, and seafood abounds at Gurney’s and in the surrounding area.
+The hotel features a Scarpetta Beach restaurant for delicious Italian specialties, and seafood abounds at Gurney’s and in the surrounding area.

 Woodcliff Hotel & Spa, Rochester (Finger Lakes)